reddoor/analytics-settings-database/README.md

 This is a list of items that must be removed if you encounter an error along the way and you want to start over (in no particular order).

 1. **Cloud Function** - Navigate to `Cloud Functions` and delete the function you just created.
-2. **Big Query Data Set** - Navigate to Big Query => SQL Workspace and delete the data set you just created.
+2. **Big Query DataSet** - Navigate to Big Query => SQL Workspace and delete the dataset you just created.
 3. **IAM Service Account** - Navigate to IAM and remove the `Service Account` you just created.
 It has the name `ga-database`.
 4. **Cloud Run** - Navigate to `Cloud Run` and delete the Cloud Run that you just created (entitled `analytics-settings-downloader`)
 5. **Directory** - Within Cloud Shell remove the directory you just created using this snippet `rm -rf analytics-settings-database`.
 Note: this step is not really required since it's included in the script above.